 14th August.
 Fluttering flags, endless patriotic songs, skits in school, shalwar qameez for even the most ‘burger’ of us.
-Those are my memories of Pakistan’s Independence Day and they are happy memories.
-When I look back at my life, my parent’s lives, and my grandparents’ lives, I realize that we are so fortunate to be able to carve out the lives we had in the country my family chose.
+Those are my happy memories of Pakistan’s Independence Day.
+As I look back at my life, my parent’s lives, and my grandparents’ lives, I think we are so fortunate to carve out the lives we had in the country my family chose.
 I am proud to be from Pakistan and my hope is that as my girls get older they too will be proud of their Pakistani heritage.
-If nothing, I really hope they like Chicken Ginger 😉

 Some of the ingredients, namely the soy sauce and ketchup, are admittedly a little odd, but when I skip them this dish seems incomplete so please try not to.
 Also my tolerance for sliced green chillies is a little low so I am happy with 2, but usually put 4 for my far braver husband and in laws.